cityofaustin/Residential-Permitting/_project_steps/interior-remodel/consult.md

 ---

-All consultations take place at [Residential Plan Review](/resources/contact/#residential-plan-review) located at 505 Barton Springs Rd., 78704.
+All consultations take place at [Residential Plan Review](/resources/contact/#residential-plan-review).

 Reviewers provide free 20 minute in-person consultations for residents who want help with general questions about their project.
 Even though you can’t submit your permit application during your consultation, meeting with a reviewer will save you time and help make the permitting process clearer and easier.